soverenio/docs/docs/getting-started/quick-start.md

         helm install -n soverenio-dar-sensor soveren-dar-sensor soveren/soveren-dar-sensor --set crawler.token="<TOKEN>"
         ```

     You can use any other valid release name instead of `soveren-agent` or `soveren-dar-sensor`.

+    More convenient way of dealing with tokens is specifying them in the values.yaml as described in the [configuration gude](../../administration/configuring-sensor/#sensor-token).

 5. That's it!
 You may [go to the Soveren app](https://app.soveren.io/) now and check [the dashboards](../../user-guide/overview/).